-Seriously if you plan to do any kind of adventure like climbing Mount Kilimanjaro, getting off the beaten path to more remote places like Gombe, etc make sure you take insurance.
+Seriously if you plan to do any kind of adventure like climbing Mount Kilimanjaro, getting off the beaten path to more remote places like Gombe etc, then make sure you take insurance.

-Personally I had a serious medical incident happen to me while backpacking in India and insurance saved me thousands of dollars in medical bills.
+Personally, I had a serious medical incident happen to me while backpacking in India and travel insurance saved me thousands of dollars in medical bills.

 Also when I was mugged in Columbia insurance covered all costs for what was taken.

 I use World Nomads and find them perfect for the adventurous traveller and backpacker.

 Backpacking in Tanzania is a very rewarding experience and is also one of the easier countries in Africa to travel as it gets its fair share of tourists so the infrastructure is not so bad for that.